treeverse/lakeFS/docs/understand/roadmap.md

 2. figure out how to attach the correct offset read from the stream broker
 3. Handle writes coming in while the commit is taking place

-Ideally, lakeFS should provide the tools to automate this, with native support for [Apache Kafka](https://kafka.apache.org/){: target="_blank" }.
+Ideally, lakeFS should provide tools to automate this, with native support for [Apache Kafka](https://kafka.apache.org/){: target="_blank" }.

 [Track and discuss on GitHub](https://github.com/treeverse/lakeFS/issues/2358){: target="_blank" class="btn" }